Skip to main content

 • grinding

-Players find the grinding aspect of the game to be tedious and repetitive, often requiring memorization of long sequences rather than engaging puzzles.
-While some enjoy the challenge, many feel that the experience can become monotonous over time, though the game is generally considered decent, especially given its free price point.
+Players find the grinding aspect of the game to be tedious and repetitive, often requiring memorization of long sequences or patterns that can detract from enjoyment.
+While some appreciate the challenge, many feel that the difficulty varies too greatly and that the experience can become monotonous over time, despite the game being free and not inherently bad.

-• “Some aren't puzzles at all but more remember this annoyingly long list of buttons, lights, keys, etc. and repeat them back, more tedious than enjoyable.”
+• “Some aren't puzzles at all but more about remembering this annoyingly long list of buttons, lights, keys, etc., and repeating them back; it's more tedious than enjoyable.”

 • “100% the game is also not that hard, just tedious.”